ocp-power-automation/ocp4-upi-powervm/README.md

-# Terraform for OpenShift 4.X on PowerVC
+# Terraform for OpenShift 4.X on PowerVM/PowerVC
-This repo contains Terraform templates required to deploy OCP 4.3 on VMs running on IBM PowerVC.
+This repo contains Terraform templates required to deploy OCP 4.3 on PowerVM LPARs managed via IBM PowerVC.
 Terraform resources are implemented by refering to https://github.com/openshift/installer/blob/release-4.3/docs/user/openstack/install_upi.md.

 This module will not setup a private network for running the cluster.
 Instead, it will create the nodes on same network as provided in the inputs.
 Initially network ports are created for 1 bootstrap, N masters and M workers nodes.
 This is required for setting up a DHCP server for nodes to pick up the port IPs.
 This module also setup a DNS server and HAPROXY server on the bastion node.